I have a friend that’s terrified of spiders.

 Smells bring up memories and feelings that can immediately transform our mood, and taking in nature’s glorious scents can transport us to a place of happiness.

-If you have a yummy travel candle (I love pumpkin spice) or a special mini essential oil, keep it on hand for moments when you want to breathe in the aroma and feel more relaxed.
+If you have a yummy travel candle or a special bottle of essential oil, keep it on hand for moments when you want to breathe in the aroma and feel more relaxed.

 In the crisp and cool season of fall, a warm cup of herbal tea is my cozy companion.
 It’s also a great way to calm the sympathetic nervous system.